cncf/techdocs/assessments/0009-iin-toto.md

 _Provide a list of recommendations to improve in this area_
 // should we include status of maturity-level requirements?
 Like this one:
 // https://hackmd.io/@cncf-tech-docs/S1-7wvcah#Minimal-website-requirements

+**A11y plan & implementation**
+The following needs to be improved:
+1. Images: Image elements must have an `alt` attribute.
+2. Color contrast: Button background and foreground colors does not have enough contrast.
+Primary recommendation is to use a darker color as background and lighter color as foreground.
+Please note that background color must match with the project's brand color.
+3. Internationalization: The `HTML` tag must have a `lang` attribute set.

+**Google Analytics 4 for production only**
+Website must have analytics added to it to help monitor site traffic and diagonise issues like 404.
+We recommend you use the [Google Analytics 4 (GA4)](https://github.com/cncf/techdocs/blob/main/docs/analytics.md) tool.
+Please note that project must be added to the CNCF's GA4 account.
+Feel free to reach out to the CNCF team via the Servicedesk platform for further assistance.

+**Account custodians are documented**
+Setup an `OWNERS.md` document outlining each maintainer and their respective area of ownership.

 ## Recommendation Summary